Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 - The Cowboys have an against the spread record of 4-2 in their six games when favored by 7 points or more so far this season.

-- Dallas' games this year have gone over the point total in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- Dallas' games this year have hit the over seven times in 16 opportunities (43.8%).

-- Dallas is 10-2 against the spread and 9-3 overall in games when it scores more than 20.9 points.
+- Dallas is 10-2 against the spread and 9-3 overall this season when the team records more than 20.9 points.

-- The Cowboys have turned the ball over four more times (20 total) than the Eagles have forced a turnover (16) this season.
+- The Cowboys have turned the ball over 20 times this season, four more turnovers than the Eagles have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Eagles.